⚓ U.S. Navy — Destroyers

 Asbestos Exposure Aboard Spruance DD-963 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy destroyers built before approximately 1980.
-Common sources of asbestos exposure aboard Spruance DD-963 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy destroyers built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-• Asbestos rope, cloth, and tape used for sealing and repair work
+• Machinery spaces — asbestos rope, cloth, and tape used for sealing

 At-Risk Ratings Aboard Spruance DD-963 Ships